Warning in read.table(file = file, header = header, sep = sep, quote = quote, : ## header and 'col.names' are of different lengths

-To start creating a data set with the data we will start calling to read.csv function:
+To start creating a data set , we will load CSV file calling to read.csv function:

 df <- read.csv( "Countries.csv", header = TRUE , col.names = c("maptools","maps","gapminder") , sep = "," ,encoding = "utf-8" , stringsAsFactors = FALSE )